 In the end, it doesn’t matter what method you choose, as long as you are paying off your debts.

 Tip: Look for a credit card with an introductory 0% interest rate and move your balance there while you pay it off.

 This tip is fairly self-explanatory.
 If you don’t know where your money is going how are you going to save aggressively?

-If you aren’t tracking your spending at all, I would recommend getting either an app like Personal Capital to track your spending or get a good old spiral notebook.
+If you aren’t tracking your spending at all, I would recommend getting either an app like Empower to track your spending or get a good old spiral notebook.
 If you choose the notebook route, make sure to place it next to wherever you enter the house from.
 Every time that you spend money, you have to write it down in that notebook.